KasperKnop/WEB1/docs/03-layout.md

 ### Media Queries

 Flexbox and Grid are inherently responsive and often sufficient for most layouts.
 However, media queries let you go further by applying styles conditionally based on factors like screen size or device features.
-They allow you to define breakpoints - specific screen width ranges where the design changes - so you can fine-tune layouts beyond what Flexbox and Grid can handle on their own.
+They allow you to define breakpoints - specific screen widths where the design changes - so you can fine-tune layouts beyond what Flexbox and Grid can handle on their own.

 <iframe class="video" src="https://drive.google.com/file/d/1uzgq1ngyuzjfiRUXAwSISthaJx-hzcuq/preview" allowfullscreen></iframe>